 Patients in the House Calls program have an interdisciplinary care team that administers comprehensive care tailored to their needs.

-Patients in the House Calls program can expect the same level of treatment provided in the hospital or doctor’s office in their homes, including ultrasounds, radiology, EKG, sleep studies, lab work, physical, occupational and speech therapy, as well as IV fluids and prescription refills.
+Patients in the House Calls program can expect a high level of treatment provided similar to those provided in the doctor’s office, including ultrasounds, radiology, EKG, sleep studies, lab work, physical, occupational and speech therapy, as well as IV fluids and prescription refills.

 Compassionate Care – On Demand